Understanding Interest Rates: A Beginner’s Guide

 2. Choose the shortest loan term you can.
 You may be able to get a lower monthly payment with a longer-term loan, but you’ll pay more interest over time.

 Looking for more help?
 Check out our helpful resources and calculators.
-Also, browse and watch our webinars for tips on money management and good financial stewardship for additional guidance in handling your financial resources wisely.
+Also, browse and watch our webinars for tips on money management and good financial stewardship, providing additional guidance in handling your resources wisely.

 For more information, contact us at Info@GuideStone.org or 1-888-98-GUIDE (1-888-984-8433) Monday through Friday, 7 a.m. to 6 p.m.
 CT, to speak with a customer solutions specialist.